Senior Ministry Mission Statement....

 Enabling seniors to continue to experience the baptismal promise of being part of the Lord’s family.

 “But speaking the truth in love, we must grow up in every way into him who is the head, into Christ, from whom the whole body, joined and knit together by every ligament with which it is equipped, as each part is working properly, promotes the body's growth in building itself up in love.”
 Ephesians 4:15-16

-Older adults from early retirees and empty nesters on up are invited to participate and help with events.
-Contact Maritta or a team member if you have questions or would like to join us.
+We need older adults, early retirees, and empty nesters to participate and help with events.
+Contact Tammy or a team member if you have questions or would like to join us.

 Friday Friendly Luncheon

 Contact Tammy at the church office or email: email@example.com.

 Do you live alone?
 Would you like a daily reassurance call from an All Saints friend?

 Calling Tree is just what you're looking for.
 Calling Tree is a service offered by volunteers from All Saints Lutheran Church.
 The program is offered year round and without charge.

 Every morning program participants call their designated volunteer.
 When a volunteer does not receive a call from their appointed participant, they will initiate a standard procedure to locate the participant and ensure that he/she does not need assistance.